erinfu-uchicago/Emotion-Motivation-study1/README.md

 ## AS16

 Added the descriptive analysis for gender/race/age and the means of motivation scores for different emotions; added a regression model for hypothesis analysis

+## AS17

+Completed the code chunks for the two analysis chunks
+Include 6 in-line code references (4 value calls and 2 in-line function codes)